uhray/ractive-extensions-validator/README.md

 And all css tags start with `.ractive-validator`.
 So, i you wish to overwrite the default styling, you can do so by making the tag more specific like `body .ractive-validator ...` or `div.ractive-validator`.

 Additionally, whenever an input or textarea had in invalid value, it has the class `validator-invalid`, so you can use this to style it (like adding a red border).

+AND, whenever an input or textarea had in invalid value, its parent is given the class `validator-child-invalid`, which is useful for styling something like a label for a checkbox.

 ## See Example